hybridsjs/hybrids/docs/component-model/localization.md

 });
 ```

-The text of the comment split by the `|` character is used as the description and context for the message.
+The comment body is split by the `|` character to set the description and context for the message.

-If the context is provided, the key of the message will be generated from the text content and the context split by `|` character.
+If the context is provided, the key of the message will be generated from the text content and the context separated by `|` character.
 However, the context is never added to the missing translations.
 If the message with the context is not found, the message key without the context will be used.

 In above example, the library will try to find message with a  `Second message | only-context` key.
 If the message is not found, the library will try to find message with a `Second message` key.

 ### Disable Translation

 The translation process omits `<script>` and `<style>` elements by default.
-To disable translation of subset of other elements, use `translate="no"` attribute.
+To disable translation on other elements, use `translate="no"` attribute.
 The translation process will be skipped for the text content and descendants of the element.

 ```javascript
 import { define, html, localize } from "hybrids";